 - WPA + TKIP

-- WEP (WEP is little better than completely unsecured)
+- WEP (Wired Equivalent Privacy) (WEP is little better than completely unsecured)

 Wi-Fi passwords are important, too!

-The Wi-Fi password is a pre-shared key (PSK) that ensures the privacy and protection of your data and internet connection.
+Wi-Fi passwords are a pre-shared key (PSK) that ensures the privacy and protection of your data and internet connection.

 Your Wi-Fi password is important to ensure that the data flowing to and from your internet connection is secure from outsiders.
 It also ensures that your internet connection is private; you wouldn’t want a stranger using your internet connection!